 “Dying?
 From what?”
 I demanded, but I knew.
 The signs were all there.
 She shouldn’t have done it.

 He smiled and his eyes lit up.
 “Would you believe love?”

 When he looked at me, there was no pretense, no regrets.
 “It was her.”

 He didn’t have to explain.
 “How?”
-But I knew that too.
+But I already knew.
 He shook his head and shrugged.

 “I don’t know.
-There was something about her that made her different from any other woman I ever knew.
-And she made herself like that for me.
+Something about her made her different from any other woman I have ever known.
+She made herself like that for me.
 She wanted me bad.
 I could tell, and she didn’t hold back.
 Neither did I.”

 “What are you talking about?”

-There was a wistful smile on his face and some of the years seemed to fall away.
+A wistful smile creased his face and some of the years seemed to fall away.
 I could see a face before he became old.
 Then he looked at me, an old and weary man.